- Dress Code

 Documents and Resources:

 If your student needs to leave school early, please ring the bell to come into the school and then stop by the office with your photo I.D to sign out your student.
 The office staff will call your student’s classroom and have your student sent to the office to meet you.
 Please refrain from contacting the teacher or student directly as this will interrupt the learning happening in the classroom.
 Thank you!

-Cell Phones, MP3 players, iPods and similar items, along with matches, playthings (skateboards, balls, bats, etc.), knives or weapons of any kind should not be brought to school.
-However, in a case where a parent deems it necessary for their child to have a phone for after-school contact, the phone must be turned off and kept safely in a locker, desk, or in the student's pocket.
-Cell phones will be confiscated if in violation of this policy, even at recess and lunchtime, and will have to be picked up by a parent.
-Toys, video games, radios and recorders, cameras, money and pets are not to be brought to school unless requested by a teacher, or for a special activity.
+Cell Phones, cell phone watches, MP3 players, iPods and similar items, along with matches, playthings (skateboards, balls, bats, etc.), knives or weapons of any kind should not be brought to school.
+However, in a case where a parent deems it necessary for their child to have a phone or watch phone for after-school contact, the phone must be turned off and kept safely in a locker, desk, or in the student's pocket while the watch must not be used to send nor to receive messages during the school day as this disrupts the learning environment.
+Cell phones, phone watches, or other electronic devices will be confiscated if in violation of this policy, even at recess and lunchtime, and will have to be picked up by a parent.
+Toys, video games, radios and recorders, cameras, money and pets are not to be brought to school unless requested by a teacher for a special activity.

 A school staff member who is trained in basic first aid will manage illness or injury to a student while at school.
 Minor injuries will be given first aid in the school.
 If possible, the student will return to class when indicated.
 The office staff will assist the student with a telephone call to the parent if necessary.
 Parents will be notified with a telephone call in cases of illness or more serious injuries.
 If the medical situation is an emergency, the school staff will call 9-1-1.